Edison272/Map-Generator-Tool/README.md

       - The generator uses a variety of Ground Tiles (hence the array) to generate terrain shapes
       - The generator uses a single Wall Tile to visually declare the physical bounds of the map

+  - MAP MAKER TYPE -

   - GEN PRESETS - the parameters which alter the resulting tilemap
+    - Map Maker Type - determines the style of generation
+      - Blob - generates a somewhat circular map with major objectives evenly spread out.
+Encourages players to explore
+      - Level - generates a linear map with major objectives connect through a single line.
+Encourages players to get the job done
+    - Gen Preset - controls the output based on the Map Maker Type
       - Map Size - Controls the general size of the map. nothing crazy
       - Map Scale - Acts as a multiplier for the size of the map, and relative distance between POIs
       - Perlin Scale - Controls how visually noisy the Ground tilemap's terrain pattern will look
       - Variance Scale - Affects how spread-out or eratic the map's resulting shape is
       - Chunk Size - The Generator builds the map in tens or hundreds of individual "chunks". this setting determines how large these chunks are
       - Border Width - Controls how wide the physical border of the Wall tilemap will be
       - Objectives - Sets the amount of major objectives which will appear on the map
       - Minor Poi Per Objective - Sets the maximum possible amount of minor objectives which show up around the map

   - OTHER INPUTS/DATA - not very important for seeing results
     - Critical Locs - contains an array of all Major Objectives on the map